STMicroelectronics/X-CUBE-MEMS1/Projects/NUCLEO-F401RE/Applications/IKS02A1/VibrationMonitoring/README.md

 ## <b>VibrationMonitoring Application Description</b>

-This application shows how to use Signal Processing library to get the vibration monitoring data by using accelerometer only.
+This application shows how to use [MotionSP - Signal Processing](https://www.st.com/content/ccc/resource/sales_and_marketing/presentation/application_presentation/group0/e9/45/a1/1b/24/c8/4d/2a/FP-IND-PREDMNT1_MotionSP_Middleware_Implementation/files/FP-IND-PREDMNT1_MotionSP_Middleware_Implementation.pdf/jcr:content/translations/en.FP-IND-PREDMNT1_MotionSP_Middleware_Implementation.pdf) library to get the vibration monitoring data by using accelerometer only.
 Data are sent from a Nucleo board using UART to a connected PC or Desktop.
-To run the application, it is needed to install and launch the [Unicleo-GUI](https://www.st.com/content/st_com/en/products/development-tools/software-development-tools/sensor-software-development-tools/unicleo-gui.html) on the PC.
+To run the application, it is needed to install and launch the [MEMS Studio](https://www.st.com/en/development-tools/mems-studio.html) on the PC.
 After connection has been established:

   - the user can view the data from various on-board environment sensors like Temperature, Humidity, and Pressure